pinepain/php-ref/README.md

 var_dump($ref1 == $ref2); // bool(true)
 ```

-Strict comparison works as always:
+Strict comparison should still work as expected:

 ```php
 var_dump($ref1 === $ref2); // bool(false)
 ```

-#### Cloning `Weak\Reference` clones notify callback too.
+#### Cloning a `Weak\Reference` also clones the notification callback

-When `Weak\Reference` cloned, notify callback cloned too, so when tracking object destroyed, both notify callbacks (which
-will be the same) will be called:
+When a `Weak\Reference` is duplicated with `clone`, its callback is also copied, so that when tracking object destroyed, the callback will be triggered twice.

 ```php
 <?php